Zooming-in on cluster radio relics -- I. How density fluctuations explain the Mach number discrepancy, microgauss magnetic fields, and spectral index variations: Shock tube analysis

 \subsubsection{Strength}

-As discussed in Sect.~\ref{subsec:generating_turb}, the upstream turbulent magnetic field in our simulations has an RMS field strength of $B_\rmn{rms} \approx 0.16$~$\upmu$G. In the $\mathcal{M}=3$ case without density fluctuations we expect a shock compression ratio of $x_\rmn{s} =3$.
-For an isotropic turbulent field we also expect $B \propto n^{2/3}$ and hence $B_\rmn{rms} \approx 0.31$~$\upmu$G behind the shock.
-This is problematic, as multiple studies now indicate that magnetic fields in radio relics are at least a factor 3$-$4 higher than this (see citations given in Sect.~\ref{sec:intro}).
-In panel \textit{iii)} of Fig.~\ref{figure:slice-downstream}, we show the magnetic field strength in the injected region.
-It is evident that $B = 0.31$~$\upmu$G is actually at the lower end of the field strengths; indeed, the peak values exceed $\upmu$G strengths, in accordance with observed radio relics.
+As discussed in Sect.~\ref{subsec:generating_turb}, the upstream turbulent magnetic field in our simulations has an RMS field strength of $B_\rmn{1} \approx 0.16$~$\upmu$G. In the $\mathcal{M}=3$ case without density fluctuations we expect a shock compression ratio of $x_\rmn{s}=3$.
+Assuming that the magnetic components perpendicular to the direction of shock propagation are amplified by this same ratio, for an isotropic magnetic field we should expect the RMS strength immediately behind the shock to be

+and hence $B_\rmn{2}\approx 2.5 B_1 = 0.4$~$\upmu$G. This is problematic, as multiple studies now indicate that magnetic fields in radio relics are at least a factor 3 higher than this (see citations given in Sect.~\ref{sec:intro}).

-Nevertheless, even at its highest strengths, the magnetic field remains dynamically subdominant, as we show in Fig.~\ref{figure:plasma-beta-slice}; maximum values in the slice shown only reach $P_\rmn{th} / P_{B} = 10$, with the majority being $P_\rmn{th} / P_{B} > 100$.
-We provide distributions of the plasma beta values before and after injection for the whole simulation in App.~\ref{appendix:beta}, allowing us to quantify this statement further.
-Moreover, the peak strengths remain below the equivalent value for the CMB magnetic field strength at redshift $z=0.2$, $B_\rmn{CMB} \approx 4.7$~$\upmu$G. This means that inverse Compton cooling dominates the CR electron losses in the downstream.
+In panel {iii)} of Fig.~\ref{figure:slice-downstream}, we show the magnetic field strength in the injected region.
+It is evident that values indeed start around $B = 0.4$~$\upmu$G. However, many regions of the downstream actually exceed $\upmu$G strengths, in accordance with observed radio relics.
+Even at its highest strengths, however, the magnetic field remains dynamically subdominant.
+As can be seen in Fig.~\ref{figure:plasma-beta-slice}, minimum values reach $P_\rmn{th} / P_{B} = 10$, with the majority having $P_\rmn{th} / P_{B} > 100$\footnote{We provide distributions of the plasma beta values before and after injection for the whole simulation in Appendix~\ref{appendix:beta}, which allows us to quantify this statement further.}.
+Moreover, peak magnetic field strengths also remain below the equivalent value for the CMB magnetic field strength at redshift $z=0.2$, $B_\rmn{CMB} \approx 4.7$~$\upmu$G. This means that inverse Compton cooling still dominates over synchrotron cooling in the downstream.

+We quantify the range of magnetic field strengths reached in Fig.~\ref{figure:rho-B-phase-diagram}, where we show the field strength as a function of density for the initial upstream and final downstream regions.
+To do this we take all gas cells in the high-resolution upstream region (region III) at $t=0$ and all gas cells at $t=250$ Myr that are in the shock-compressed region.
+Contours of these distributions are shown in blue and red, respectively.

+It can be seen that the fiducial simulation, {Turb}, indeed regularly reaches $\upmu$G strengths and generally significantly exceeds those achieved in the {Flat-TurbB} simulation.
+Moreover, the {Flat-TurbB} simulation fails to match the naively expected amplification: with $x_\rmn{s} = 3$ and an amplification of the magnetic field by a factor of 2.5 according to Eq.~\eqref{eq:B_amplification}, we should expect a scaling of $B\propto n^{\alpha_B}$, with $\alpha_B=\log(2.5)/\log(3)\approx0.83$.
+Empirically, however, we recover $B\propto n^{0.5}$.
+This is a direct result of turbulent magnetic decay caused by magnetic tension forces.
+Indeed, we show in App.~\ref{appendix:decay} that the $B\propto n^{0.5}$ scaling can even be predicted, once this process is taken into account.